How to secure planning permission for a luxury home on Green Belt land

 We recommend getting professional help from an experienced architect.
 While it may seem impossible, there are many instances where you can progress without permission, secure permission on legal exceptions, and even (as in our clients’ case above) secure permission for a project even if, on paper, it doesn’t appear to be permitted.

 If you’d like to discuss your case with us, we’d be delighted to help.
-We provide architecture services throughout London, Surrey, Oxfordshire, Buckinghamshire and Berkshire.
+We provide architecture services throughout London, Surrey, Oxfordshire, Buckinghamshire, Berkshire and the Cotswolds.
 Find out more about how we work or get in touch for an initial meeting with Ben Holland or Stephen Green.